 All new employees are trained in the Code of Integrity upon joining SGS and all existing employees and contractors undertake an annual course with regular refresher training.

 SGS United Kingdom procures equipment, consumables, property and utilities for the provision of its services.
 It also purchases manpower through sub-contractors, temporary/agency staff, recruitment agencies, professional advisors and other services such as facilities management services.

 The SGS Supplier Code of Conduct is publicly available and sets out SGS’s requirement that across all tiers of the supply chain suppliers operate a zero-tolerance approach to modern slavery and that non-compliance can result in service termination.
 SGS United Kingdom requires vital suppliers to commit to our Supplier Code.

 Our Supplier Due Diligence Process

-In addition, in December 2021, SGS launched a global e-learning on human rights, which has been translated into 19 languages.
-The training is mandatory for all SGS employees and covers the human rights issues identified in our Human Rights Policy, as well as reporting and support channels available for employees.
+In addition to SGS’s program of annual Integrity Training, SGS launched a global e-learning on human rights, which has been translated into 19 languages.
+The training is annual and mandatory for all SGS employees and covers the human rights issues identified in our Human Rights Policy, as well as reporting and support channels available for employees.

 This extends to the SGS Group commitment to transparent reporting of all human rights issues and performance through the Annual Report and the Corporate Sustainability Report.

-SGS plans to further enhance its human rights due diligence.
-To that end, the company will continue to identify, prevent and mitigate human rights risks through its company risk management framework.
+SGS plans to continue its human rights due diligence to identify, prevent and mitigate human rights risks through its company risk management framework.
 Likewise, the Human Rights Taskforce will continue working together with the Group on identifying and implementing additional mitigation actions where needed.
 Furthermore, the Group will continue to annually update its human rights training and will work on further promoting the utilization of the Integrity Helpline and other reporting channels for human rights violations.